 Remember, before reading the analysis, ensure you have listened to the recording, made your own notes and completed your own assessment of the case.

-This video recording looks at a patient who presents with back pain
+This audio recording looks at a patient who presents with back pain

 This is a simple case in that the differential is limited (i.e. the patient tells the doctor what is wrong and what he wants).
 Had it been dealt with at that level it wouldn’t have been a good case to submit.
 However, the doctor does ask questions around diagnosis without labouring the point and does empower the patient with management choices.
 Also note whilst short in time, it covered all the ground needed